So you are wondering “how long does it take to learn Python?”

 In the first half, you will learn how to use Python and write code with the language the right way.

 The second half of the book consists of three practical, real-life Python projects.
 They’re an excellent way to practice what you learned in the first half.

 Also, you will become more comfortable with writing Python code, and finish your first projects for your portfolio.

 The Learn Python 2 course at Codecademy was my first online Python tutorial, and I can’t recommend it enough.

 My favorite part?

-If you want to learn the latest version instead, check out Learn Python 3, too.
+If you want to learn the latest version instead, check out Learn Python 3 on Codecademy, too.

 Complete Python Bootcamp (Udemy)

 Out of all Python courses on Udemy, the Complete Python Bootcamp is my go-to favorite.